vhok/notes/typescript.md

 ## Tips
 - When working in TypeScript keep the compiled JavaScript file closed to prevent error messages on duplicate implementations.
 - Explicitly annotating an object as 'object' will throw errors if you try to access the properties.
-This is because 'object' doesn't provide information about properties.
+This is because 'object' doesn't provide information about the properties.